I work for myself. Do I need insurance?

 Can we all agree that having someone else pay for very expensive, very crappy, situations is almost always better than paying out of your own personal pocket?

-Note: I feel this very strongly, but I will also refrain from making this same point in every section.
+Note: We will refrain from making this point in every section.

 You might be thinking, “That sounds pretty intense.
 It’s probably only for big companies.”
 And if you are, you’re wrong.
 Cyber liability insurance protects any business in which a customer’s personal info may be stolen or exposed.